-New strategic plan will allow the organization to make changes that improve the experience of residents, their families and staff
+Our new strategic plan will improve the experience of residents, their families and staff…

 In order to effectively implement the Embracing Excellence initiative, The Wesley Community has restructured its senior leadership team as follows: